 Back-To-School Shopping & Budgeting

-It’s back-to-school time and that means it’s time to get the family’s school supplies ready!
-This is also a great opportunity to teach your kids about budgeting and the importance of prioritizing what you need, not what you want.
+The new school year is upon us, which means it’s time to get the family’s school supplies ready!
+Back-to-school shopping is a great opportunity to teach your kids about budgeting and the importance of prioritizing what you need, not what you want.
 This activity is most appropriate for those who know how to count and do basic math; however, parents can encourage and guide little ones as needed.

 Top Back-To-School Budgeting Tips